Lars Sullivan: Personal life

 In May 2019, it was revealed that Miley had used multiple accounts on the Bodybuilding.com forum to write what Sports Illustrated described as "a slew of racist, sexist, homophobic, and otherwise offensive posts" between 2007 and 2013.
 Some of the posts were directed towards WWE employees and were written after Miley had joined WWE.
 Paste wrote that the posts showed "a long history of repeated behavior" and noted that some of them had insulted foreigners and the mentally ill.
 In response to the accusations, Miley stated, "There is no excuse for the inappropriate remarks that I made years ago.
 They do not reflect my personal beliefs nor who I am today, and I apologize to anyone I offended."
 He was fined $100,000 by WWE and required to complete sensitivity training.

-In December 2019, it was revealed that Miley had performed in homosexual pornographic films under the name Mitch Bennett years earlier.
+In December 2019, it was reported that Miley had performed in gay pornography under the name Mitch Bennett years earlier.